 These groups believe an Armageddon-level event will occur due to all the wickedness in Babylon (America), and often claim this event is right around the corner.
 There is a consensus that most Israelites must commit back to the covenant to uphold God’s laws and that this event will be the destruction of many but will signal the salvation of this group.
 They think UFO sightings are signs of this event and some even believe they will be taken up in flying saucers.

-While these groups are verbally aggressive and express extremely hateful views, they are waiting for the return of Yahawashi (their name for Jesus) to usher in a new era in which the “Israelites” will become kings of the Earth and will enslave white people and all other nations, either to serve the Israelites or to be punished in unimaginably horrific ways as retribution.
+These groups are verbally aggressive and express extremely hateful views.
+They are waiting for the return of Yahawashi (their name for Jesus) to usher in a new era in which the “Israelites” will become kings of the Earth and will enslave white people and all other nations, either to serve the Israelites or to be punished in unimaginably horrific ways as retribution.

-In many ways, this is a religious ideology based in revenge that prioritizes dominance over equity, even within its own community.
+In many ways, this is a religious ideology based on revenge that prioritizes dominance over equity, even within its own community.
 Many of these groups attempt to exercise hierarchal structures of misogyny and control over members’ appearance in ways that are present in other movements on the far right.
-Misogyny, transphobia, homophobia, xenophobia and antisemitism are mainstays in these groups.
+Male supremacy, transphobia, homophobia, xenophobia and antisemitism are mainstays in these groups.
 Adherents have cited antisemitic conspiracy theories for the “effeminizing of Black men” and often claim that Jews were behind slavery, having either designed, built or owned the slave ships.
 They also have xenophobic tendencies toward Muslims or anyone of Middle Eastern appearance.
-In the past two years they have taken to verbally harassing anyone appearing Asian, often using COVID as a reason and demanding their members avoid patronage of any Asian establishments.
+In the past few years, they have taken to verbally harassing anyone appearing Asian, often using COVID as a reason and demanding their members avoid patronage of any Asian establishments.